Mt. Shasta system resiliency

 Mt.
 Shasta 4-kilovolt | three segments | Q1-Q2 2025

-• Replacement of overhead conductor through the Mt.
+• Crews are replacing overhead conductor through the Mt.
 Shasta downtown area, largely with tree wire.
 These projects will also improve power delivery by increasing the line voltage from 4 kilovolts to 12 kilovolts.

 • This requires the replacement of most distribution transformers.
 These steps will result in additional capacity for the area and increased reliability, benefitting customers.